 Along with your attachment, please include a brief cover letter and bio with your submission.
 Also, after sending us a portfolio of work, please wait to hear back before sending another.

-Sweet is thrilled to announce its first annual Flash Essay Contest.
-Broadly speaking, we appreciate a close attention to language and a quirky sense of humor, and you can always read published essays in previous Sweet issues on our website.
+Sweet is thrilled to announce its second annual Poetry Contest.
+Generally, we appreciate accessible poems that build towards a powerful ending, and you can always read published poems in previous Sweet issues on our website.
 We look forward to reading your work!

-Award: The Flash Essay Contest winner will receive $500, publication in Sweet 10.1, and 20 copies of their essay bound into a hand-stitched chapbook.
+Award: The Poetry Contest winner will receive $500 and publication in Sweet Lit.
 All other entries will be considered for regular publication in Sweet.

-- Please remove all identifying information from your manuscript
+- Please remove all identifying information from your document

 - Submissions must be previously unpublished